 While Delaware has come a long way from only offering parlay cards, Delaware online betting would be a massive boost for sports bettors throughout the state.

-Mobile sports betting via an app or mobile version of betting sites would allow bettors to quickly search for and find the most profitable betting lines, making sports betting a more profitable proposition for players.
+Mobile sports betting via an app or mobile version of the sites would allow bettors to quickly search for and find the most profitable lines, making sports betting a more profitable proposition for players.
 Hopefully for bettors, being able to place bets online becomes a reality in the near future.

-Bettors who are looking for sports wagering options in Delaware are only able to look at the three physical sports betting locations that exist throughout the state.
+Bettors who are looking for sports wagering options in Delaware are only able to look at the three physical locations that exist throughout the state.
 These locations are all racetrack locations, and are the only venues in which sports betting are legal.
 Here is a list of the sportsbook options that are open to those who are in Delaware.